flashcordon/big-history/Systeme-Terre.md

 should be older Earth analogues, hot jungle worlds, and potentially, hot arid desert worlds, as well as exoplanets with low-cloud coverage
-- it appears that all photosynthesizers except the purple bacteria (Fig. 3d) have a “red edge,” albeit this edge is weak in lichens and bacteria.

 ## Pour des raisons de perception